News & Press Release

 The non-rotating radar, known as "Phased Array Radar", has been originally developed for U.S. Military by the National Severe Storms Laboratory to observe tornadoes.

-Unlike the conventional rotating radar, which can only monitor weather every 5 minutes, the Phased Array Radar can monitor every minute or two.
+minutes, the Phased Array Radar can monitor every minute or two.
 Thus, tornadoes can be detected as early as 30 minutes before tornadoes are born.

 (With the conventional radar system, tornadoes on average can be detected only 11 minutes before they are born)